Karipbek Kuyukov: Other activism

+According to Radio Free Europe/Radio Liberty, Kuyukov said that he was denied a British travel visa in 2013 with the explanation that his 'fingerprints are of poor quality'.
+After media reports of the incident the British consulate in Almaty apologized to Kuyukov and issued a visa.

 Awards

-Karipbek Kuyukov received the Nuclear-Free Future Award in Salzburg, Austria, on October 24, 2018.
+Kuyukov received the Nuclear-Free Future Award in Salzburg, Austria, on October 24, 2018.
 Receiving the award, Kuyukov announced that he intended to spend the prize money on preserving his home village of Yegindibulak, just 100 km from the nuclear test site.